BlueSkyDetector/blank_detector/README.md

 # blank_detector

-A tool to detect blank screen by DPMS and run commands.
+A tool to detect blank screen by DPMS and run commands only when the screen is blank.

 ## Requirement